-If the transformation graph can generate all of these datatypes, the GraphOutputs process will output exactly one finish message for each.
+If the transformation graph can generate all of these datatypes, the Graph-Outputs process will output exactly one finish message for each.
 Further, since the finish messages are not coupled to the order in which the atomic transformations are executed, GraphOutputs will be able to output these finish messages in any order.
 Thus, the traces of $Want_T$ will be a subset of the traces of GraphOutputs.
 (In fact, because neither process has any other visible events, they will be traces-equivalent.)

-On the other hand, if the graph Cannot generate each desired datatype, then the GraphOutput process will not have any trace containing every finish event.
-Since $Want_T$ does contain such a trace, the traces of CaphOutputs is a valid solution.
+On the other hand, if the graph cannot generate each desired data type, then the GraphOutput process will not have any trace containing every finish event.
+Since $Want_T$ does contain such a trace, the traces of $Want_T$ will not be a subset of the traces of GraphOutputs.
+This means that a valid compound transformation exists iff the following refinement holds: